blackbone/blackbone.github.io/posts/ecs/1/index.md

 ## System

-A system - in canonical ECS, is the logic of data manipulation described (ideally) as a static function taking references to specific components as arguments and not returning any values.
+A system - in canonical ECS, is the logic of data manipulation described (ideally) as a function taking references to specific components as arguments and not returning any values.

 > The most interesting thing is that nowhere is it described whose responsibility it is to query entities and push them into systems.
 Such a design hole, in my opinion.
 > Or maybe not a hole, just such a blurred pattern "store data like this, process it like this, and how you will marry one with the other - we don't really care."